-Hearing loss is a growing problem with many people getting diagnosed at earlier ages, usually in their 40’s and 50’s.
-The Baby Boomer generation, one of the largest generations, will soon be reaching the age where many people will be getting diagnosed with hearing loss.
+Hearing loss is a growing problem with many people being diagnosed at earlier ages, usually in their 40s and 50s.
+The Baby Boomer generation, one of the largest generations, will soon be reaching the age where many people will be diagnosed with hearing loss.

-Many think that this technology is going to continue to make the problem worse.
-While technology certainly has its benefits, it’s had a major drawback.
-It probably plays a large factor in the increased occurrences of hearing loss.
-Products like iPods and amplified music at concerts can cause damage to the ears that later results in hearing loss.
+Many think this technology is going to continue to make the problem worse.
+While technology certainly has its benefits, it’s had a major drawback–playing a large factor in the increased occurrences of hearing loss.
+Products like iPods and smartphones, as well as amplified music at concerts can cause damage to the ears that later results in hearing loss.
 As more and more generations are exposed to louder technology, more will have hearing problems.

 Luckily, technology can mend the problem it helped cause.
-Dr. Sreekant Cherukuri, a Chicago based ear, nose and throat specialist, noticed that many of the people who had been diagnosed with hearing loss left without getting the care they need.
-The custom made devices required to fix their problems could sometimes cost many hundreds to thousands of dollars.
+Dr. Sreekant Cherukuri, a Chicago based ear, nose and throat specialist, noticed that many of his patients with hearing loss left without getting the care they need.
+The custom made devices required to fix their problem could sometimes cost many thousands of dollars.

-That is when Dr. Cherukuri decided to create a low cost option for people who did not have medical insurance or were underinsured.
-His goal was to develop the best quality hearing aid at the lowest possible price.
-He started by doing quality control tests of dozens of different low cost, one size fits all hearing aids.
+That’s when Dr. Cherukuri decided to create a low-cost option for people who did not have medical insurance or were underinsured.
+His mission was to develop the best quality hearing aid at the lowest possible price.
+He started by doing quality control tests of dozens of different low-cost, one-size-fits-all hearing aids.

-All the products were under $200 and they all had one thing in common.
+All the products he tested were under $200 and had one thing in common.
 They simply amplified everything, making it difficult to hear in areas with a lot of background noise.
-Dr. Cherukuri decided to improve on these failings by creating the MDHearingAid line.
+Dr. Cherukuri decided to improve on these failings by creating the MDHearingAid line of hearing aids.

-The MDHearingAid line, which contains both analog and digital hearing aids, was developed with a focus on cost effectiveness and quality.
-The aid amplifies voice frequencies rather than all frequencies, resulting in a clearer sound.
-In addition, they are much more affordable than the custom made sets, but many clients think they work just as well.
-The MDHearingAid line is designed around comfort, because the hearing aids were designed to be as discreet and functional as possible.
+MDHearingAid, which offers both analog and digital hearing aids, was developed with a focus on cost effectiveness and quality.
+The aids amplify voice frequencies rather than all frequencies, resulting in a clearer sound.
+They’re designed to be as discreet, comfortable, and functional as possible.
+In addition, they are much more affordable than the custom-made sets, but many clients say they work just as well.

-Since Dr. Cherukuri created this line of hearing aids to combat the high cost of lost hearing, no one should go without the care they need, for any reason.
-The MDHearingAid line makes getting that care easier and more affordable.
+Since Dr. Cherukuri created this line of hearing aids to combat the high cost of lost hearing, no one should go without the care they need.
+MDHearingAid makes getting that care easier and more affordable than ever.